nipplefarm/Particle-Detection-CNN/README.md

 # Particle Classificatioon Project

-This project trains a Convolutional Neural Network (CNN) to classify images into three categories: particle, hole, and smear.
+This project trains a Convolutional Neural Network (CNN) to classify things in images into three categories: particle, hole, and smear.
 The model is trained and evaluated using TensorFlow and leverages GPU acceleration for faster training.
+This is mostly designed to check for particles on a nuclepore filter on scans done with an AFM.

 ## Directory Structure